effectai/developer-docs/docs/local/README.md

 This reminds me that we might need to look into deploying a BSC testnet as well, or we'll need to look at using an existing one.
 It feels kind of silly to deploy a new blockchain for every new project.

-Lastly, we will finish up with using the effect-js library to develop our own application.f

 [TODO]: # (# Docker Images Provide docker images that users can pull and run on their machine.)